SenthilNayagan/senthilnayagan.net/src/_pages/about.md

 ### My blog

-This is my personal blog, where I make up stories about my personal thoughts, design and coding principles, and a variety of topics related to data engineering and analytics, which is my primary area of interest.
+This personal blog is my little corner of the internet where I delve into personal thoughts, share my design and coding principles, and explore a variety of topics.
 I'm attempting to make all of my posts as clear as possible while yet providing sufficient information for you to grasp the concepts.

 ### Hobbies and interests

-I have a lot of interests and hobbies.
-Street photography, collecting old paper money, making jingles, exploring gadgets, etc. are just a few.
-I will write about them in detail sooner.
+I am a person who has been fascinated by various interests and hobbies since childhood.
+Right from my school days, I used to collect stamps, coins, paper money, and more.
+As I grew up, my interests and hobbies didn’t fade away; instead, more and more got added to the list, and some of these hobbies have even taken on a professional dimension.

+In recent times, I’ve developed a fondness for street photography, capturing the vibrant life and unique moments of everyday scenes.
+I also enjoy composing and arranging short jingles, blending my love for music with creativity.
+Additionally, I’ve started collecting brass and bronze idols, appreciating the artistry and cultural significance they hold.

+These hobbies provide me with a constant source of joy and inspiration.
+They allow me to explore new facets of creativity and connect with diverse communities.
+I look forward to sharing more about these interests in detail soon, diving into the stories behind each passion and how they continue to shape my journey.

 Well accomplished if you've made it this far :-)